Department of Health Care Management

 HCMG 3701.
 Intro to Epidemiology (3)

-This course provides the beginning public health or health care professional with an introduction to the science of Epidemiology.
-The course will explore the use of Epidemiology in general health care as well as in public health.
-It will focus on the development of Epidemiology, concepts and elements of infectious and chronic disease, measure and study design for epidemiological research.
-Students will gain knowledge about developing preventative programs and addressing ongoing health concerns overall using epidemiological data.
-All students taking this course should have a proficiency in PowerPoint, Microsoft Word, and access to e-mail for communication purposes during the course.
-Other skills needed are research, ability to work in a group setting, decision making skills, writing and presentation skills.
+This course is designed to provide the beginning health care professional with an overview of basic health care Epidemiology.
+This course will explore the use of Epidemiology, concepts and elements of infectious and chronic disease measures and study designs for epidemiological research.
+Students will gain knowledge about developing preventative programs and addressing on-going health concerns using epidemiological data.

 Prerequisites: (MATH 1231 or MATH 1401) and HSCI 2111 and HCMG 3101 (may be taken concurrently)